YunoHost/yunorunner/README.md

     [2018-08-24 17:48:43 +0200] [12522] [BACKGROUND] [run_job] Starting job 'mumbleserver'...
     [2018-08-24 17:48:43 +0200] [12522] [BACKGROUND] [run_job] Launch command: /bin/bash ./stupidScript.sh https://github.com/YunoHost-Apps/mumbleserver_ynh "mumbleserver"

+# Deployment

+You need to put this program behind a nginx mod proxy AND add the magical lines to allow websocket (it's not allowed for whatever reason) and that all the way through all the proxies (if you deploy on bearnaise's lxc or something similar).

 # Licence

 Agplv3+